uni-medical/SAM-Med3D/readme.md

 - nc: number of clicks of prompt points
 - save_name: filename to save evaluation results

-For validation of SAM and SAM-Med2D on 3D volumetric data, you can refer to `infer_sam.sh` and `infer_med2d.sh` for details.
+For validation of SAM and SAM-Med2D on 3D volumetric data, you can refer to `scripts/val_sam.sh` and `scripts/val_med2d.sh` for details.

 Hint: We also provide a simple script `sum_result.py` to help summarize the results from file like `./results/sam_med3d.py`.